helge17/tuxguitar/doc/contribute.md

 - `.jar` files for plugins are stored in `share/plugins` folder;
 - other dependencies (help files, translations, skins, configuration files, etc.) are stored in subfolders of `share` folder.

 Path to `lib` folder is provided to the Java environment by a `classpath` argument in the command line.
 Path to `share` folder is provided to TuxGuitar by a `-Dtuxguitar.share.path` argument in the command line.
-Installation folder is also provided by a command line argument: `-Dtuxguitar.home.path`.
+The installation folder is also provided by a command line argument: `-Dtuxguitar.home.path`.
 Procedure described in this section aims at recreating a similar environment for the debug configuration.

 Go to Menu Run -> Debug Configurations..., right-click on "Java Application", select "New Configuration" and give your configuration a name.